deadoceans/deadoceans.github.io/_posts/2020-12-08-reading-goals-of-2021.md

 ### Books

-A good balance of fiction and nonfiction that interests me or would be helpful professionally.
+A good balance of fiction as well as nonfiction that interests me or would be helpful professionally.
 There are a lot of books that I have not read so I had some trouble coming up with this list at first, because I was faced with the dilemma of too many choices.
-What helped was realizing making any list at all and sticking with it would lead to the result of 10 books read vs. 0 due to analysis paralysis.
+What helped was realizing making any list at all and sticking with it would lead to the result of 10 books read vs. 0 due to analysis paralysis, or even worse, several started but none finished.

 * **The Brother's Karamazov, Dostoevsky**: Apparent legendary Russian fiction exploring the multitude of ways one can approach life I think.
-* **Shadow & Claw, Wolfe**: Dark-souls like dark fantasy with strange prose.
+* **Shadow & Claw, Wolfe**: Dark Souls-like dark fantasy with unorthodox prose.
 * **Sword & Citadel, Wolfe**: Part two of above.
 * **Master and Margarita, Bulgakov**: More apparent legendary Russian fiction, no idea what it's about.
-* **Hard Boiled Wonderland, Murakami**: Loved Norwegian Wood and the Wind Up Bird Chronicle.
+* **Hard Boiled Wonderland, Murakami**: Loved Norwegian Wood and The Wind Up Bird Chronicle.
 Probably something absurd and dreamy.
 * **Embassytown, Mieville**: Mieville is great, I think this one explores language in a gritty sci-fi setting.
 * **Midnight in Chernobyl, Higginbotham**: Apparent brilliant account and analysis of the Chernobyl disaster.
 Highly interesting subject for me.
 * **The Sense of Style, Pinker**: A modern book on how to write in a modern fashion.
 Writing is something I am working on, so there it is.
 Excited for this one.
 * **Being and Nothingness, Sartre**: A monster of a book outlining the philosophy of Sartre.
-My reading lexile and IQ will both probably increase after painstakingly getting through this one.
+My reading lexile and IQ will both probably substantially increase after painstakingly getting through this one.
 * **How Linux Works, Ward**: 340 pages of pure good Linux stuff starting from the basics.
 I like Linux and I want to get more into SysAdmin type of stuff, so this is a great book both for general knowledge and preparation for the RHCSA and other certs.

 ### Sacrifice